Endocrine Disruptors Explained: How Everyday Toxins Affect Your Hormones

 Read Labels

 Many products contain EDCs.
 Reading labels and choosing products that are free from known endocrine disruptors can help reduce exposure to these harmful chemicals.
-Check out EWG for more details.
+Check out EWG or my newest favorite resource for more details.

 Detoxification Options to Combat Endocrine Disruptors